-Guandi Temple, February 2018.
-As with most Chinese cities, there are plenty of temples scattered around Quanzhou.
-I consider myself something of a temple veteran, so decided to limit myself to this magnificently carved city centre structure on Tumen Street.
+February 2018.
+As with most Chinese cities there are plenty of temples scattered around Quanzhou.
+I consider myself something of a temple veteran, so decided to limit myself to the magnificent Guandi Temple on Tumen Street.

-Guandi Temple, February 2018.
-The temple is dedicated to Guan Yu, a Three Kingdoms general deified as The Taoist God of War.
+February 2018.
+Guandi Temple is dedicated to Guan Yu, a Three Kingdoms general deified as The Taoist God of War.
 Famed throughout China as a pillar of loyalty and righteousness, inside you’ll find statues of the old guy and various wall panels recounting the many tales of his life.
-I really loved the architecture, an odd mix of classical Chinese and 1970s Sheffield steelworks.
+I really love the architecture, an odd mix of classical Chinese and 1970s Sheffield steelworks.

 Guandi Temple, February 2018.
-The smoky interior is small and modestly decorated but highly atmospheric as worshippers scurry about praying, burning incense and leaving fruit donations.
+Guandi Temple’s smoky interior is small and modestly decorated but highly atmospheric as worshippers scurry about praying, burning incense and leaving fruit donations.
 Just take a seat on the wooden benches in the corner and watch it all unfold.

-Guandi Temple, February 2018.
-For the truly negligible fee of 3RMB, you can buy yourself a wedge of prayer papers and liberate them in the temple furnace.
+February 2018.
+For the truly negligible fee of 3RMB, you can buy yourself a wedge of prayer papers and liberate them in Guandi Temple’s furnace.
 All in the name of good fortune, health, general prosperity etc. Guandi Temple is free to enter and open daily.

 I’ve also written a short story series called Challenged in China.